moazzam-reza/calculator/README.md

 # Calculator

-Final project for The Odin Project Foundations!
+Final project for The Odin Project Foundations.